-In all but one or two cases, the food or service in question has been mediocre at best when I’ve given in to sidewalk-pushers’ entreaties.
-At the worst, the food or goods they’re selling is stale or below-standard– and overpriced to boot.
+In all but one or two cases, the food or service in question has been mediocre (at best) when I’ve given in to pleas from sidewalk-pushers.
+At the worst, whatever they’re selling is stale or below-standard– and usually overpriced to boot.

 The one instance where this advice doesn’t apply?
 When you’re visiting an open-air market such as the lovely Marché d’Aligre.
 It’s perfectly normal at traditional markets like these for vendors to call out with singsong cries: “Tomates, tous juteux! (juicy tomatoes!)”
 “Ananas frais, 1 Euro!
 (Fresh pineapple, only 1 Euro!)”
 Here, I fully encourage you to take part in the cultural experience.
 The advertised deals are often as good as promised, too.

 2. Don’t let anyone approach you with shiny trinkets or make bodily contact with you.

 In certain areas, tourists need to avoid scammers who approach with wares such as bracelets or trinkets, attempting to force you to buy them by placing them around your wrists or in your hand.
 The area around the Eiffel Tower, Sacré Coeur, Arc de Triomphe, Louvre and other popular tourist sites in Paris are common lurking sites for scammers.
 Keep your wits about you in these high-traffic areas, especially.

 If anyone comes up to you offering jewelry, souvenirs or other objects and especially if they attempt to touch you in any way, avoid eye contact, say “no” in a firm tone and walk away.